curtcurt69/php-poll/README.md

 # php-poll
-Poll application with Jquery, html, css, PHP, SQL and xml.\n See the complete application at http://devcurt.com/poll/index.php
+Poll application with Jquery, html, css, PHP, SQL and xml.

+See the complete application at http://devcurt.com/poll/index.php .